SAP/ui5-uiveri5/docs/usage/locators.md

 ## What to prefer
 Always work on the highest level of abstraction that is possible in the specific case.
-* Prefer control selectors instead of DOM-level selecto.
+* Prefer control locators instead of DOM-level locators.
 * Prefer ID selectors if you have manually assinged IDs.
 * Prefer hierarchical class selectors but avoid layout-specific classes and try to stick to semantical classes.